 An avid singer of Bach, Meglioranza has sung many one-voice-per-part performances of the passions and cantatas with conductor Andrew Parrott, and has appeared with such Baroque groups as Philharmonia Baroque, American Bach Soloists, Apollo's Fire, Les Violons du Roy, Portland Baroque, Music of the Baroque.
 He has also sung pre-Baroque music with the Waverly Consort, Pomerium and the Liber Ensemble.

 A graduate of Grinnell College and the Eastman School of Music, Mr. Meglioranza is an alumnus of Tanglewood, Aspen, Marlboro, and the Steans Insititute at Ravinia.
 He is of Thai, Polish and Italian heritage and currently resides in Manhattan.
-He is a Visiting Artist in Voice at the Longy School of Music.
+He is a Visiting Artist in Voice at the Longy School of Music of Bard College.